-The Evidence Leaders in Africa (ELA) project aims to expand leadership for the use of evidence in policy formulation and implementation by African governments.
-The project is running for 2 years (December 2018 to November 2020) and is implemented by AFIDEP and the African Academy for Sciences (AAS).
-The project is funded by the Hewlett Foundation.
+The Evidence Leaders in Africa (ELA) project aimed to expand leadership for the use of evidence in policy formulation and implementation by African governments.
+The 2 years (December 2018 to November 2020) project was implemented by AFIDEP and the African Academy for Sciences (AAS).
+The project was funded by the Hewlett Foundation.

-The ELA project is empowering AAS’ scholars to proactively engage governments to use science and innovation and champion institutionalisation of evidence-informed decision-making (EIDM) in East and West Africa.
+The ELA project was empowering AAS’ scholars to proactively engage governments to use science and innovation and champion institutionalisation of evidence-informed decision-making (EIDM) in East and West Africa.

-The project is working with Fellows and Affiliates of the AAS.
+The project was working with Fellows and Affiliates of the AAS.

-- AAS Affiliates are early-career scientists who have demonstrated excellence in the development and application of science in Africa.
+- AAS Affiliates were early-career scientists who have demonstrated excellence in the development and application of science in Africa.

-The project is using various approaches to expand leadership for use of evidence in policy formulation and implementation by African governments, the approaches include
+The project used various approaches to expand leadership for use of evidence in policy formulation and implementation by African governments, the approaches included:

 - Training and mentorship sessions to build the capacity of researchers on EIDM: 23 early-to-mid-career researchers from East and West Africa participated in a research communication and policy engagement workshop to build their capacity on effective communication and policy engagement strategies.
 The workshop was held in Nairobi, Kenya on 27-31 January 2020.